openwrt/packages/net/banip/files/README.md

 ```
 Finally add a valid E-Mail receiver address.

-**add new banIP feeds**
+**change existing banIP feeds or add a new one**
-The banIP blocklist feeds are stored in an external, compressed JSON file '/etc/banip/banip.feeds.gz'.
+The banIP blocklist feeds are stored in an external JSON file '/etc/banip/banip.feeds'.
-To add a new or edit an existing feed extract the compressed JSON file _gunzip /etc/banip/banip.feeds.gz_.
 A valid JSON source object contains the following required information, e.g.:
 ```
 	[...]